IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

-# Introduction to Chisel for Biginners
+# Introduction to Chisel for Bea ginners
-Chisel3 for Beginners; How to begin coding with hardware description language
+Chisel3 for Beginners; How to begin coding with a hardware description language

 ## Target People for This Document
-Beginners who have not experience about Chisel and Scala programming languages.
+Beginners who have no experience with Chisel and Scala programming languages.
 Almost hardware engineers are categorized in this type.

 ## What is Chisel?
-Chisel is to generate HDL code from high-level language, which is made with wrapping Scala language.
+Chisel is to generate HDL code from a high-level language, which is made with wrapping Scala language.
 Scala is made on Java virtual machine.
-Current version is Chisel3.
-Because the Java is object-oriented language, **class** in chisel code is converted to HDL, *Verilog-HDL*.
+The current version is Chisel3.
+Because Java is an object-oriented language, **class** in chisel code is converted to HDL, *Verilog-HDL*.

 ## Prerequisites

 Prerequisites to run are;
 - Java Runtime Environment (or JDK for running Scala)
-- SBT (Simple Built Tool, to compile chisel code)
+- SBT (Simple Build Tool, to compile chisel code)

 ### Prerequisites: Common Installations for Users

 - Java Runtime Environment (JRE)

-  JRE is probably installed in your computer.
+  JRE is probably installed on your computer.
 You can check it through terminal;
 ```
   java -version
 ```
-  If java does not exist in your computer, case of MacOS, you can install through **homebrew**.
+  If java does not exist on your computer, case of MacOS, you can install it through **homebrew**.
 Case of ubuntu, you can use **apt**.

 - SBT